Nuosis/invoice_line_cost_detection/docs/INTERACTIVE_PART_DISCOVERY.md

 ## Best Practices

-### 1. Regular Review
+### 1. Interactive Processing

+- Set aside dedicated time for invoice processing to handle prompts
-- Review unknown parts regularly to keep your database current
+- Review part information carefully before adding to ensure accuracy
-- Use batch mode for large invoice processing jobs
+- Use consistent naming conventions for part descriptions
-- Export discovery data periodically for analysis
+- Add category information when available to improve organization
+- Include notes for complex or unusual parts for future reference
+- Take advantage of immediate feedback to catch pricing discrepancies

 ### 2. Price Validation